Work should lift you out of poverty, not keep you there.

 In 2010, the City of New Westminster became the first to pass a living wage bylaw, which went into effect on January 1, 2011.
 Several similar initiatives are underway across the province.
 And in April 2012, School District 69 (Parksville/Qualicum) became the first school district to implement a living wage policy for all staff, contractors and service providers.

-There are currently 18 communities throughout B.C. that have calculated a living wage.
-And nearly 40 communities across Canada are participating in living wage initiatives, including Living Wage campaigns in Hamilton, Kingston, Calgary and Waterloo.
+There are currently 21 communities throughout B.C. that have calculated a living wage.
+And dozens of cities across Canada are participating in living wage initiatives, including Living Wage campaigns in Hamilton, Kingston, Calgary and Waterloo.

 Today, many organizations and groups now acknowledge that living wages are key to addressing homelessness, poverty and other challenges in their communities.
 And they are working in coalition to create a strong voice in support of living wages for all.